 Below is a summary of some key new emergency measures designed to help small companies and freelancers, with links to application procedures.
 We intend to keep this list updated and welcome information on any additional programmes.

-Following passage by the US House and Senate, President Donald Trump has signed a bill providing $2 trillion in economic relief for businesses and workers in response to the coronavirus (Covid-19) pandemic.
+Following passage by the US House and Senate, President Donald Trump signed a bill providing $2 trillion in economic relief for businesses and workers in response to the coronavirus (Covid-19) pandemic.
 The stimulus bill provides one-time payouts of $1,200 to individual Americans earning up to $75,000, plus an additional $500 per child.
-Lesser payments would go to higher earners, with individuals becoming ineligible at an income of more than $99,000.
+Lesser payments will go to higher earners, with individuals becoming ineligible at an income of more than $99,000.
 Couples filing jointly and making less than $150,000 will receive $2,400, and smaller checks will go to married couples who earn up to $198,000.
-Federal officials say that the money will arrive for most Americans within three weeks.

-The bill includes $75m to be disbursed by the National Endowment for the Arts, $75m for the National Endowment for the Humanities, $50m for the Institute of Museum and Library Services and $7.5m for the Smithsonian Institution, which oversees 19 museums and nine research centres.
-(The Kennedy Center for the Performing Arts in Washington is slated to receive $25m.)
+The prior bill included $75m to be disbursed by the National Endowment for the Arts, $75m for the National Endowment for the Humanities, $50m for the Institute of Museum and Library Services and $7.5m for the Smithsonian Institution, which oversees 19 museums and nine research centres.
+(The Kennedy Center for the Performing Arts in Washington was allocated $25m.)

 The US Small Business Administration (SBA) is working directly with state governors to open the way for targeted low-interest loans to small businesses and non-profits that have been severely affected by the coronavirus.
 Its Economic Injury Disaster Loan program provides small businesses with working capital loans of up to $2m that can offset a temporary loss of revenue.
 SBA also offers Lender Match, a free online tool that connects small businesses with approved lenders within 48 hours.